 In the past, the fear of reprisals by governments has caused a severe decline in Traditional Healing and has forced most Traditional Healers to do their work very quietly, within a circle of trusted supporters.
-Nevertheless there are some areas in the world where governments have had limited impact and Natural Healers have continued to practise, but these are few and are mostly located in Central America, Central Asia and Korea.
-With the new resurgence of ethnic practises and medicine all over the world however, Traditional Healing is also gradually gaining strength and is making a slow, but sure return, although the number of Traditional Healers worldwide is still not large by any means.
+Nevertheless there are some areas in the world where governments have had limited impact and Natural Healers have continued to practice, but these are few and are mostly located in Central America, Central Asia and Korea.
+With the new resurgence of ethnic practices and medicine all over the world however, Traditional Healing is also gradually gaining strength and is making a slow, but sure return, although the number of Traditional Healers worldwide is still not large by any means.
 Traditional Healing is not looking for endorsement by any government however.
 Governments and civilisations exist at best for a limited time.
 Traditional Healing is both an ancient medicine and the medicine of the future.
 It is timeless.

 Top of page.

 of the Traditional Healers Fellowship have a Code of Ethics, which they